 Even if you are writing regular blog posts yourself, you can hire a freelancer to write an occasional article or ask a colleague to submit a guest post.

-Nine Tips to Ramp It Up
+Nine Tips to Ramp Up Your Lawyer Blog

 Creating solid, consistent content can get tricky.
 After a while, anyone’s inspiration can dry up.
 When that happens, here are some fresh ideas to ramp it up.